-As companies grow, there are plenty of reasons to change from semimonthly to biweekly, or weekly to monthly, or any combination of the above.
-Regardless of the prevalence of these changes, they involve a lot more than just the flip of a switch.
+As companies grow, there are plenty of reasons to change from semimonthly to biweekly payroll frequencies, or weekly to monthly, or any combination of the above.
+Regardless of the prevalence of these changes, switching pay frequencies involves a lot more than just the flip of a switch.

 Below, you’ll find the five things you need to consider before making the leap to a new pay frequency.
 As in driving, before you change direction you’ll need to brake and come to a complete stop.
 To help you remember, we came up with a catchy (and hopefully not too cheesy) acronym: B.R.A.K.E.

 One of the biggest considerations in any pay frequency change is the effect on benefits.
 Exhibit A: plan remittance to carriers.
 Managing remittance can be especially complicated when changing from semimonthly to biweekly.
 With biweekly payroll, you have two months a year with 3 paydays.
 These additional days can change deduction amounts.
 Some companies block those 3rd pay period(s) from collecting.
 Bottom line?
 Regardless of the change in pay frequency, benefits will need to be reviewed and considered because your deduction amounts will change.

 Outside of health benefits, you’ll want to consider any other frequency-based deduction that has been configured in your system.
 Examples to consider include any child support or garnishment deductions, as these are typically processed on a schedule.
 Make sure to review any garnishing agency paperwork when changing pay frequencies to ensure you are deducting the proper amount from your employees before moving forward.